Park City Mathematics Institute

 - Transformations Using Matrices

-- The purpose of our lesson study was to collaboratively craft, teach, and revise a lesson for high school students learning Algebra 2/ Geometry or an integrated Common Core Mathematics 2 class.
+- The purpose of our lesson study was to collaboratively craft, teach, and revise a lesson for high school students learning Algebra 2/Trigonometry or an integrated 3 Common Core Mathematics class.
 We met an average of eight hours per week for three weeks.
-The lesson was first taught to six high school students attending a summer enrichment/advancement course called "Bridge to Secondary Math 2 Honors" at Park City High School.
-The second time the lesson was taught to sixteen high school students attending the Park City Mathematics Institute summer math camp.
-Analysis and revisions were made after each implementation of the lesson.
+The lesson was first taught to 15 high school students attending a the Park City Mathematics Institute summer math camp.
+The second time the lesson was taught to 23 high school students attending Adella Croft's Secondary Math 3 (intensive/honors) summer school course housed at the University of Utah, in Salt Lake City.

 Back to Lesson Study Index

 PCMI@MathForum Home || IAS/PCMI Home